postmanlabs/pmquickstarts/site/pmguides/src/paystack/paystack.md

 Let’s look at what each of the parameters mean:

-- `status`: A boolean value that tells you whether the request to initialize the transaction was successful or not
+- `status`: A boolean value that tells you whether the request to initialize the transaction was successful or not.
 - `message` : A string with a more human readable explanation of the API response and its status.
 If an error had occurred, this is where we would get information about what went wrong.
 - `data`: An object or array with the contents of your request.
-    - `authorization_url`: A URL to the Paystack hosted Checkout page for your customer to complete the transaction
+    - `authorization_url`: A URL to the Paystack-hosted Checkout page for your customer to complete the transaction.
     - `access_code`: A unique code for this transaction.
 The code can be used with the Paystack Inline library.
     - `reference`: A unique transaction identifier that you can supply with each transaction you create.
 If you don’t supply one, Paystack creates one for you.